iluvjava/Maths/Notebook 2.0/AMATH 584/Lancosz Algoritm.md

 \end{aligned}
 $$

-The Hessenberg zeros below the sub-diagonal, if $H^H = H$, then $H$ is a Tria-diagonal Matrix and it's Symmetric:
+The Hessenberg zeros below the sub-diagonal, if $H^H = H$, then $H$ is a Tri-diagonal Matrix and it's Symmetric:

 $$
 H = \begin{bmatrix}